wildfly/wildfly-s2i/README.md

 Provisioning a custom server using [Galleon](https://docs.wildfly.org/galleon/)
 -------------------------------------------------------------------------------

-The s2i builder image comes with a set of pre-defined galleon maven projects that you can reference from your s2i build (thanks to the `GALLEON_PROVISION_SERVER` env variable in the default template or Galleon parameter in the chained build template).
+The s2i builder image comes with a set of pre-defined galleon provisioning files that you can reference from your s2i build (thanks to the `GALLEON_PROVISION_SERVER` env variable in the default template or Galleon parameter in the chained build template).
 Names of directories located in this [directory](wildfly-modules/jboss/container/wildfly/galleon/artifacts/opt/jboss/container/wildfly/galleon/definitions/) can be value of the template parameter or env variable.

-Note: You can use these maven projects as a starting point to define your own WildFly server.
+Note: You can use these provisioning files as a starting point to define your own WildFly server.

 If you want to define your own WildFly server, create a directory named `galleon` at the root of your application sources project.
-This directory must contains a maven project.
-During s2i build `mvn install` is called and expects the directory `target/server` to be created in `galleon` directory containing a galleon provisioned WildFly server.
+This directory must contains a provisioning.xml file.
+During s2i build, this file is used to provision a server.
 This server is used to replace the one present in the s2i builder image (located in $JBOSS_HOME).
-In your maven project you must use the [Galleon maven plugin](https://docs.wildfly.org/galleon/#_maven_plugin).

-The Galleon feature-pack to use is `org.wildfly.galleon.s2i:wildfly-s2i-galleon-pack:<Wildfly version of the image>`, it is only available from the WildFly s2i builder image
+The Galleon feature-pack location to use is `wildfly-s2i@maven(org.jboss.universe:s2i-universe):current`, it is only available from the WildFly s2i builder image
 (located in .m2/repository).

 This feature-pack contains the default standalone.xml configuration required for OpenShift.
 In addition it exposes the following Galleon layers that you can combine with